A congregation of the United Church of Canada

 Yr B ~ Christmas 2 ~ John 1:1-14

 The world has moved on, and it probably feels a bit odd to us, but we’re still in the season of Christmas in church.
-And today we hear the opening of John’s gospel – and we get a completely different kind of birth narrative – not of a little baby, but of the cosmic Christ.
+There are 12 days of Christmas, after all, and today is just ‘swans-a-swimming day’.
+The gospels of Matthew and Luke famously have Christmas nativity stories that we always focus on for Christmas Eve.
+Mark’s gospel doesn’t have a nativity, and neither does John’s gospel.
+Except that it kinda does!
+Today we hear the opening of John’s gospel – and instead of a nativity with Joe, and Mary, and angels, and shepherds, and a manger we get a completely different kind of birth narrative – not of a little baby, but of the cosmic Christ.

-The first three words we hear should instantly trigger something for us – “In the beginning…” – and we’re transported back to the book of Genesis and the story of the creation of the universe.
+The first three words we hear in John’s gospel should instantly trigger something for us – “In the beginning…” – and we’re transported back to the first book of the bible – Genesis – and the story of the creation of the universe.
 This is the canvass that John’s gospel chooses to paint upon – and the subject of his painting is “the Word” of God.
-And it’s an important painting because it lifts our gaze from the stable and the manger and all that good stuff, and fixes our attention on God.
+It’s an important painting because it lifts our gaze from our usual Christmassy stuff, and fixes our attention on God.
 Somehow, someway, the very stuff of God – God-ness – expressed as God’s Word – not all of God but definitely “of” God – became flesh.
+Like us.

 It’s both beautiful and bizarre at the same time.
 It’s like we know what the Word of God is, but we can’t really put it into language that makes sense.
 Neither could John – so he chose metaphors and poetry.
 But instead of getting bogged down in trying to figure it all out, just step back and look at what John is suggesting.
 It’s the same thing that Matthew and Luke are suggesting in their own unique ways.